-How To Save A PAge In Code
+How To Save A Page In Code

 Creating a page programmatically in Umbraco is quite straightforward.
 You will need to use the 'ApplicationContext' API, like so:

 content.SetValue("propertyName", someData).
-In this line I'm hardcoding a property name within code... if someone renamed this property within the Umbraco editor, my code would break.
+I'm hardcoding a property name within code... if someone renamed this property within the Umbraco editor, my code would break.
 What is worse, I'd have no clue about it!!!